jaofavero/React-Learning/README.md

-# React Project
+# React Learning Project

-This is a simple React project.
+This project was created for learning React, exploring hooks, design patterns, and testing practices.

 ## Getting Started